ONLINE PERINATAL YOGA TEACHER TRAINING

 PRENATAL YOGA TEACHER TRAINING

 Claire will guide you through prenatal and postnatal anatomy, physiology, and psychology - the practice is underpinned by understanding the changes and shifts in the body, mind and soul that occur throughout he perinatal phase.
 Expect to be encouraged and challenged to think critically about how to offer asana, movement, and mindfulness practices for a diversity of students.
+Including and welcoming all pregnant people to your classes and honoring all types of pregnancy, birth and postpartum experiences is foundational to this training.

 Further differentiating itself, the Nurture & Nourish Yoga program is rooted in the awareness of trauma.
 Not every experience of pregnancy, labor and delivery, and recovery is the same.
 There are a variety of hardships that can leave a lasting mark during the perinatal phase.
 Any teacher of perinatal yoga should expect to have trauma show up in their classes.
 Graduates of the Nurture & Nourish Yoga Perinatal Teacher Training program will be aware of the scope of reproductive trauma and have the tools to tailor their yoga practice in a supportive and compassionate way that remains inclusive of the entire class.